Energised/energised.work/README.md

 ## TODO

+- Check plugins will work when rebuilt on Windows
 - Switch hosting to Azure
 - Customise Flux to allow for custom CSS and JS
 - Complete first blog post on Pumpy